-The IAH is the research center for the College of Fine Arts and Humanities.
+The Institute for the Arts and Humanities is the research center for the College of Fine Arts and Humanities.
 It makes general information available on the arts of Western Europe and the Americas and provides assistance to individuals interested in research in the fine arts and humanities.
 The IAH is active in visual and performing arts, art history, architectural history, art criticism, literature, and foreign languages.